nikant/THE433/README.md

 ESP8266 in the source is set as a WiFi station with a static IP 192.168.1.101

 - navigate with your browser at this IP
-- here you can enter either a command to activate a connected device (you must edit the source code) i.e. SWITCH 1 ON or you can enter the provided keyword to enter the Time Commands interface i.e. ENTERTIMECOMMANDS
+- here you can enter either a command to activate a connected device (you must edit the source code) i.e. SWITCH-1-ON or you can enter the provided keyword to enter the Time Commands interface i.e. ENTERTIMECOMMANDS
 - at the Time Commands interface you can select a function you want to be executed at a specific time
 - select the time to activate and submit